antrea-io/antrea/docs/issue-management.md

 Examples of a new feature include:
 * Adding a new set of metrics for enabling additional telemetry.
 * Adding additional supported transport layer protocol options for network policy.
-* Adding support for IPSec.
+* Adding support for IPsec.

 #### Deprecation